There are plenty of jobs for animal lovers!

-Wildlife advocates Jim and Jamie Dutcher lived with a wolf pack in a 25-acre enclosure for six years.
+Jobs for animal lovers are not difficult to find or to create: wildlife advocates Jim and Jamie Dutcher actually lived with a wolf pack in a 25-acre enclosure for six years.

 Their home, a large tent near the Sawtooth Wilderness in Idaho, had no electricity or running water.